finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies   the transaction portfolio.
     LusidTradeTicket lusidTradeTicket = new LusidTradeTicket(); // LusidTradeTicket | the trade ticket to upsert try {
-      LusidTradeTicket result = apiInstance.createTradeTicket(scope, code, lusidTradeTicket);
+      LusidTradeTicket result = apiInstance.createTradeTicket(scope, code)
+            .lusidTradeTicket(lusidTradeTicket)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#createTradeTicket");